Core Idea

 Definition

 Efferent Coupling (Ce) measures the number of external components that a given component depends on.
-First proposed by Robert C. Martin in 1994, it quantifies outgoing dependencies—the classes, modules, or packages that the inspected component relies upon to function.
-Martin refers to this as the “Fan-out stability metric,” representing how many implementation details a component must know about.
-Efferent coupling signals “outward” dependencies and serves as an indicator of a component’s volatility and susceptibility to change.
-High Ce values suggest that a component depends on many external elements, making it fragile and difficult to maintain.
+First proposed by Robert C. Martin in 1994, it quantifies outgoing dependencies—the classes, modules, or packages that the inspected component relies upon.
+Martin refers to this as the “Fan-out stability metric.”

 Key Characteristics

-• Instability indicator: High efferent coupling typically indicates high instability, as changes to any dependency can force changes to the component itself
+• Instability indicator: high efferent coupling means changes to any dependency can force changes to the component itself

-• Fragility signal: Components with high Ce are brittle—they break when dependencies change and require updates when switching libraries or versions
+• Fragility signal: high-Ce components break when dependencies change and require updates when switching libraries or versions

 • Instability calculation: Ce combines with Afferent-Coupling (Ca) to calculate Instability: I = Ce / (Ce + Ca), where I=0 is maximally stable and I=1 is maximally unstable

-• Includes multiple dependency types: Counts inheritance, interface implementation, parameter types, variable types, exceptions, and method calls to external components
+• Multiple dependency types: counts inheritance, interface implementation, parameter types, variable types, exceptions, and method calls to external components

-• Desirable to minimize: Unlike afferent coupling, keeping efferent coupling low is generally a best practice for most components
+• Desirable to minimize: unlike afferent coupling, keeping Ce low is generally a best practice

 Why It Matters